 Soak Urad Dal Overnight

-Grind Urad dal in High speed blender and pour batter to instant pot
+Grind Urad dal in High speed blender and pour batter to instant pot.
+Whisk the batter vigorously with a hand whisk.

 Add hot water and rinse out blender.
 Pour the hot water on to the idli rava